evilnick/plakar.io/content/integrations/googledrive/index.md

 Plakar integrates with Google Drive in multiple ways:

-- As a **source connector**, Plakar snapshots your Drive data, encrypts and deduplicates it, and stores it in a trusted Kloset repository.
+- As a **source connector**, Plakar snapshots your Drive data, encrypts and deduplicates it, and stores it in a trusted Kloset store.
 - As a **restore destination**, Plakar can rehydrate verified snapshots directly into Google Drive, preserving structure and metadata.
 - As a **storage backend**, you can use Google Drive to store encrypted Plakar snapshots from any source, keeping backups portable and accessible.